tap349/tap349.github.io/_posts/2019-04-08-appsignal-notes.md

 ### `params` key

-when using `params`, key AppSignal will show supplied payload in dedicated `Parameters` section (the same key and section must be used for controller request params - avoid using `params` key when handling request through a controller action because custom metadata may override existing one set by AppSignal package).
+as mentioned above `params` key is used by AppSignal to set request params for the current transaction so it's better to avoid using `params` key when handling request through a controller action because custom metadata might override existing one set by AppSignal package.

+in other cases (say, in workers) it's very convenient to use this key since AppSignal will show supplied payload in dedicated `Parameters` section - you don't have to configure anything in AppSignal for it to work.

 `params` key is also special in that `send_params` option is checked before setting sample data under this key: